microsoft/language-server-protocol/_specifications/specification-3-16.md

 #### <a href="#workspace_didDeleteFiles" name="workspace_didDeleteFiles" class="anchor">DidDeleteFiles Notification (:arrow_right:)</a>

-The did delete files notification is sent from the client to the server when files were deleted in the client.
+The did delete files notification is sent from the client to the server when files were deleted from within the client.

 _Client Capability_:
 * property name (optional): `workspace.fileOperations.didDelete`